soumboussaha/FP-tracer/README.md

 - Install Jupyter Notebook.

 ### Estimated Time and Storage Consumption
-The valuation can take 4 to 5 hours.
+The evaluation can take 4 to 5 hours.

 ### Accessibility
 The artifact will be maintained through:git@github.com:soumboussaha/FP-tracer.git